T1REGOC/EUWRO-Slovenia-2025/README.md

 # ENGINEERING MATERIALS

 # MOBILITY MANAGMENT
+Considering we 3d designed everything ourselves, we decided to split the vehicle in three parts: the front ( steering ), the back  ( drive ) and the middle ( connection beetween two ).They are connected so that the top part of the drive and the bottom part of the middle part allign and then we screw through both of them.
+We did that so that if there is failure for example the steering, we do not haveto print it all again, but just the steering part.
+That is also why we tried to design everything so that we can tighten it by screws.

+The round pillars that rise from the pplatforms are holders for OUR OWN PCB.

 ## DRIVING
 For the driving power, the motor, we decided to go with TT Yellow Gear Motor because it was strong enough, reliable, affordabble and available to us.
 We stabillised it to the platform by designing a holder for it.
 With two helix gears, whose ratio is 1:2 (so that we gain torque since the speed is not as necessary), we created a transmission.
 We used [helix gears](https://www.google.com/search?q=helix+gears&ie=UTF-8) so that